Modi and Putin meet on summit sidelines as India faces steep US tariff over Russian oil imports

 The meeting carried added significance as it came days after U.S. President Donald Trump imposed an additional 25% tariffs on Indian imports, raising the total duties to a steep 50%, in retaliation to India’s continued purchases of discounted Russian oil.

 Modi travelled to Russia twice last year.
-The first was a visit to Moscow for talks with Putin in July, which was his first trip to Russia since the full-scale invasion of Ukraine by the Kremlin’s forces in February 2022.
+In July he visited for talks with Putin, his first trip to Russia since the full-scale invasion of Ukraine by the Kremlin’s forces in February 2022.
 He then traveled to Kazan in October for the summit of the BRICS bloc of developing economies.

 Russia has had strong ties with India since the Cold War, and New Delhi’s importance as a key trading partner has grown since the war between Moscow and Ukraine.